-iDAS: Interpretable Differential Analysis of Genes Using Three Factors
+iDAS: Interpretable Differential Analysis of Genes with Three Factors

 Source:R/iDAS_functions.R